 After identifying a cancer target, we select the suite of programming modules that we believe is best suited to target that particular cancer based on our latest clinical data and the results of our cancer research.
 A viral vector is used to introduce combinations of these modules into the DNA of the T cells.
-The particular modules selected may vary, and not every product candidate, including our current product candidates, contains all of these categories of modules.
+The particular modules selected may vary, and not every product candidate, including our current product candidates, contains all categories of modules.
+With the exception of AUTO1, all of our product candidates contain two or more programming modules.